A Complete Guide to Villas in Thailand: Locations, Types, and Costs

 Types of Villas Commonly Found in Thailand

-• Tropical garden villas designed with open layouts and natural airflow
+• Tropical garden villas with open layouts and natural airflow

-• Hillside villas that emphasize views and elevation-based architecture
+• Hillside villas emphasizing scenic views and elevation

 Regional Distribution Overview